Getting into the GI of it…

 A sweet little history lesson

 It is estimated that in the modern-day diet, sugar makes up for a whopping 20% of caloric intake.
-It’s why sugar has been called a public health crisis, being associated with the obesity epidemic, as well as a long list of related diseases, which includes cancer, dementia, heart disease and diabetes4; particularly in populations groups where sugar-based foods dominate the diet.
+It’s why sugar has been called a public health crisis, being associated with a long list of related health issues, particularly in populations groups where sugar-based foods dominate the diet.
 It’s this that governments are trying to control with the implementation of sugar tax, healthy eating guidelines and so on, in an effort to put a stop to the global sugar epidemic.

 When we talk about daily sugar limits, it’s those added sugars in snacks, refined carbohydrates and sugary drinks, for example.
 When it’s natural sugar, like that which you find in a banana, the daily total is far higher.
 Why?
 When the sugar is attached to a whole food, that contains fibre and other nutrients, the body manages it differently.